 Follow Their Lead:

-- American Rivers – This blog, called The Current, publishes posts that are packed with calls to action at the end of most of their posts, like this one with a Take Action button or another post encouraging families to get involved.
+- American Rivers – This blog, called The Current, publishes posts that are packed with calls to action at the end of most of their posts, like this one with a Take Action button.

 - Operation Smile – In addition to incredible storytelling, their blog posts also frame the organization’s mission and impact in different ways, like at the end of this post that’s part of a planned series highlighting their work in Honduras.